In a plethora of industries worldwide, there’s been a collective push to eliminate the...

 2. Marketing Fees

-Agents can often charge money on top of commissions to cover the cost of marketing your property on online portals, or for the price of professional photography.
-With buyMyplace, you can get all those things within the fixed fee price depending on which package you take.
+Agents often charge money on top of commissions to cover the cost of extras such as online marketing or professional photography.
+With buyMyplace, you can get all those things within the fixed fee price depending on which package you choose.

 3. Legal Fees